 Robert William Gary Moore (4 April 1952 – 6 February 2011), was a Northern Irish musician, most widely recognised as a singer and guitarist.

 In a career dating back to the 1960s, Moore played with artists including Phil Lynott and Brian Downey during his teens, leading him to memberships with the Irish bands Skid Row and Thin Lizzy on three separate occasions.
-Moore shared the stage with such blues and rock luminaries as B.B.
-King, Albert King, Colosseum II, George Harrison and Greg Lake, as well as having a successful solo career.
+Moore shared the stage with such blues and rock musicians as B.B.
+King, Albert King, Colosseum II, George Harrison, and Greg Lake, as well as having a successful solo career.
 He guested on a number of albums recorded by high profile musicians, including a cameo appearance playing the lead guitar solo on "She's My Baby" from Traveling Wilburys Vol. 3.